-Logan Kluis is a PhD student in Bioastronautics in Texas A&M’s Aerospace Engineering department.
+Logan Kluis is a PhD candidate in Bioastronautics in Texas A&M’s Aerospace Engineering department.
 His research interests focus on human spaceflight and in particular, human-spacesuit interaction and performance.

 Logan received his B.S. in Aerospace Engineering and minor in Biomedical Engineering at Massachusetts institute of Technology (MIT).
 While there, he was a recipient of the Aerospace Engineering Department’s James Means Excellence in Space Systems Engineering Award.
 Outside of the classroom, he was a member of the MIT football team and twice received Academic All-Conference Honors.
 He was also a member of the Delta Kappa Epsilon Fraternity where he served as President and received the MIT Fraternity Senior Legacy Award.
 Logan is also a Matthew Isakowitz Fellow.